 High amounts of free radicals cause a condition called “oxidative stress” in our body that damages our cells.
 Oxidative stress plays a critical role in the development and progression of many diseases, including cancer, cardiovascular disease, diabetes, Alzheimer’s disease, and Parkinson’s disease.
 Therefore, our body needs a constant defending mechanism to fight free radicals and oxidative stress; the antioxidants.
 There are thousands of substances with antioxidant activity, but the most commonly found in fruits and vegetables in their natural form are vitamins C and E, selenium, manganese, beta-carotene, flavonoids, coenzyme Q10, and anthocyanins.

-How can you get antioxidants?
+How can you get THEM IN YOUR DIET?

 Examples of fruits and vegetables that are high in antioxidants are wild blueberries, cranberries, raspberries, blackberries, goji berries, matcha green tea, walnuts, pecans, beans, broccoli, cilantro, red cabbage, and dark chocolate.